-CAUTION: Do not apply excessive force to the cutter, as this can cause injuries, including back injuries, and can damage the cutter.
-Do not alter the cutter by using attachments such as extended leverage handles or other power sources.
+CAUTION: Do not apply excessive force to the cutter, as this can cause injuries, including back injuries, or damage the cutter.
+Don't alter the cutter by using attachments such as extended leverage handles or other power sources.
 Damage or injury may result.
-Use only Crain replacement blades designed for use with this cutter.
+Use only Crain replacement blades for this cutter.

 Some dust created by cutting contains chemicals that can be injurious to your health, including formaldehyde.
 Work in a well-ventilated area, and work with approved safety equipment.
 If necessary, wear a dust respirator mask or a dual filter (dust and fume) respirator mask which has been approved by the Occupational Safety and Health Administration (OSHA), the National Institute of Safety and Health (NIOSH), or the United States Bureau of Mines.
 These masks and replaceable filters are readily available at major hardware stores.
 Be sure the mask fits.
 Beards and facial hair may keep masks from sealing properly.
 Change filter often.
-Disposable paper masks are NOT adequate.
+DISPOSABLE PAPER MASKS ARE NOT ADEQUATE.